tikv/website/content/docs/5.1/deploy/configure/tikv-configuration-file.md

 ## server

-+ Configuration items related to the server
+Configuration parameters related to the server.

 ### `status-thread-pool-size`